 ITEM ACTION Baseline Studies- to assist in the expansion of air quality monitoring network Passive sampling devices were deployed at seven (7) different sites within the jurisdiction of uMhlathuze in January 2018.
 These seven sites include eNseleni, eMpangeni, Dlangezwa, Alton CoU Clinic, ZCBF, Melomed Hospital and vicinity of Habour.
-The first batch has been sent to the laboratory for analysis and awaiting for results Air Quality Management Plan Requested funding Dispersion Modeling Requested funding Stricter Air Quality Management Standards To be developed after implementation of by-laws
+The first batch has been sent to the laboratory for analysis and awaiting for results Air Quality Management Plan Requested funding Dispersion Modeling Requested funding

+ITEM ACTION

+Stricter Air Q uality To be developed after implementation of by-laws

+Management Standa ırds

-Table 14: Long-Term Action
+Table 15: Long-Term Action